nuejs/nue/packages/www/docs/migration.md

 **90% less project scaffolding** - From hundreds of megabytes of NPM modules and dozens of configuration files (TypeScript, ESLint, Tailwind, PostCSS, Webpack) to minimal configuration and zero redundancy.

-**Significantly cleaner codebase** - Similar to simplified project setup, your monolithic components become leaner with architectural clarity.
+**Cleaner and smaller codebase** - Similar to simplified project setup, your monolithic components become leaner with architectural clarity.
 App concerns live in isolated layers that can be managed and scaled independently.

+**Lightweight pages and apps** - Order of magnitude smaller footprint across all pages.
+Content-heavy marketing sites, documentation, blogs, and full single-page applications all become dramatically lighter.
+We're talking single-page apps that take less bandwidth than a single React button component.

 **Faster builds** - Build times drop from seconds to milliseconds.
 HMR spans all pages, apps, assets, and server routes.
 Every update takes around 20ms.

-**Smaller, snappier sites** - Order of magnitude smaller footprint across all pages.
-Content-heavy marketing sites, documentation, blogs, and full single-page applications all become dramatically lighter.
-We're talking single-page apps that take less bandwidth than a single React button component.

 ## Project setup